Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 What are the phases of the menstrual cycle related to getting pregnant?

 The menstrual cycle consists of several phases: menstrual, follicular, ovulation, and luteal.
-Understanding these phases helps clarify why having sex five days before menstruation can lead to pregnancy due to the timing of ovulation and sperm lifespan.
+Understanding these phases helps clarify why having sex five days before an expected period is usually lower risk, while sex five days before ovulation can lead to pregnancy because of sperm lifespan.

 Each phase plays a critical role in fertility.